-[54:25] Eric Bland: What if Travis gets in?
+Eric Bland 54:25 in what if?
 What if the Chiefs get in?
 Wouldn't it be cool if she did play?

-[54:30] Mandy Matney: She probably just wants to party in the stands and have a good time.
+She Mandy Matney 54:30 probably just wants to party in the stands and have a good time.
 And that's what was so crazy.
-Is that like, I don't think people realize that and she's just so bigger than so many artists and I don't And again, I think because of a lot of the media's sexist that's covering her isn't really capturing the things, the record-breaking things that she's doing and like when you are bigger than the Super Bowl and when your fans would be competing would be literally competing for tickets to the Super Bowl with with football fans just to see you, because that's what would happen if Taylor Swift was in the Super Bowl.
+Is that like, I don't think people realize that and she's just so bigger than so many artist and I don't And again, I think because of a lot of the media sexist that's covering her isn't really capturing the things the record breaking things that she's doing and like when you are Bigger than the Superbowl and when your fans would be competing would be literally competing for tickets to the Super Bowl with with football fans just to see you, because that's what would happen if Taylor Swift was in the Super Bowl.
 And like, What has she done at the NFL?
 She's boosted their numbers.
-She's just a, she's an economy booster.
+She's just a cheese at economy booster.
+I think it's a great story.
+Yeah, Mandy Matney 55:24 I mean, it's just showing the power of a woman.